Serre's Tensor Construction and Moduli of Abelian Schemes: Introduction

-where the right hand side is a global section of $\calO_S[T]$ in the image of $\OL[T] \rar \calO_S[T]$ induced by the structure morphism of $S$.
-The ideal condition implies (\ref{detcon}) (see Corollary \ref{J->char}).
+viewed as a section of $\calO_S[T]$ using the structure morphism $\calO_L \rar \calO_S$.
+The ideal condition implies the signature condition (Corollary \ref{J->char}).
 If $n=1$ or the base $S$ has characteristic zero, the signature condition also implies the ideal condition.
-They both impose a strong rigidity that makes $\calM_\Phi^n$ generically a zero-dimensional Deligne-Mumford stack.
-However in characteristic $p>0$, for $p$ ramified in $L$, the signature condition is insufficient to guarantee a well-behaved moduli space.
-The ideal condition on the other hand ensures that $\calM_\Phi^n$ is proper and smooth of relative dimension zero over $\Spec \OL$ (Theorem \ref{etprop}).
-See $\S$3.1 for a more thorough discussion of these conditions.
+The ideal condition ensures that $\calM_\Phi^n$ is proper and smooth of relative dimension $0$ over $\calO_L$ (Theorem \ref{etprop}).
+When either $n=1$ or $K$ is quadratic imaginary, this is a theorem of B. Howard \cite{unitary1,unitary2}.
+The ideal condition $J_\Phi \Lie_S(A)=0$ allows us to generalize Howard's proof to all CM fields $K$.

 We note that $\calM_\Phi^1$ is the moduli stack of abelian schemes with CM by $\OK$ of type $\Phi$.
 The stacks $\calM_\Phi^n$ are zero-dimensional versions of moduli spaces considered by S. Kudla and M. Rapoport (\cite{KR_11}, \cite{KR_09}), which are integral models of Shimura varieties of unitary type.